Atkins v. Virginia: Background

 The Eighth Amendment standard for cruel and unusual punishment, as stated by the Supreme Court in Weems v United States, "may acquire meaning as public opinion becomes enlightened by a humane justice".
 The court expanded this idea of "evolving standards of decency" to death penalty jurisprudence in Coker v.
-Georgia holding that death sentences are unconstitutionally excessive if they don't advance legitimate penological purposes (which are related to culpability) or are disproportionate to the severity of the crime.
+Georgia holding that death sentences are unconstitutionally excessive if they don't advance legitimate penological purposes or are disproportionate to the severity of the crime.

 Later, in Penry v.
 Lynaugh the court found insufficient objective evidence of a national consensus to rule that executing the intellectually disabled was unconstitutional.
 Concurring in Penry v.
 Lynaugh, Justice William Brennan wrote that the proportionality of a punishment depended on the severity of the injury caused and the defendant's moral culpability.

 In 1986, Georgia became the first state to outlaw the execution of intellectually disabled people.
 Congress followed two years later, and the next year Maryland joined those two jurisdictions.
 Thus, when the Court confronted the issue in Penry in 1989, the Court could not say that a national consensus against executing intellectually disabled people had emerged.
 Over the next 12 years, 16 more states exempted intellectually disabled people from capital punishment under their laws, bringing the total number of states to 18, plus the federal government.